Dr. Ozben Felek, DAOM, LAc., Clinic Owner

 2019 Externship with Kiyofuji and Miyawaki Sensei, Osaka, Japan, March 2019

-Internship, Robert Levine, Licensed Acupuncturist and Herbalist, Albany, CA, 2014-present
+Internship, Robert Levine, Licensed Acupuncturist and Herbalist, Albany, CA, 2014-2021

 Internship, John Nelson, Licensed Acupuncturist and Herbalist, Berkeley, CA, 2017-2019